antonfh/carrier_rates/README.md

 </Directory>
 ```

-Also make sure  to laod modules with a2enmod (Apache2 Ubuntu):
+Also make sure  to loadd modules with a2enmod (Apache2 Ubuntu):
 ```
 a2enmod rewrite
 ```